richardhsu/richardhsu.github.io/_posts/2014-01-30-networking-in-psych.markdown

 configuration.

 In conclusion, I really enjoyed this episode!
-It had some interesting twists and didn't make it at all obvious who was the crook but it dropped hints enough that in the end the pieces connect.
-If you haven't watched Psych, I highly suggest it!
+It had some interesting twists and didn't make it at all obvious who was the crook, but it dropped hints enough that in the end, the pieces connect.
+If you haven't watched Psych, I highly recommend it!
 I've now placed it at the top of my all time favorite TV shows for the many reasons of crime investigation, curiosity, comedy, obscure references that I may never get, and execution.